Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   can be best captured in 2D representations.
 - Use as small grid size and as few tags as necessary to solve the problem in order to improve learning stability and agent performance.
+- Do not use `GridSensor` in a 2D game.

 ### Variable Length Observations